About Freeform Saddles

 When placing a Freeform saddle on your horse place the saddle seat so that you will be sitting in the saddle seat in the same place you would be sitting if you were riding bareback.
 The area on the horse's back equipped to carry the rider comfortably is between the 9th and the 13th thoracic vertebrae.
 With the Freeform saddle, the rider is placed right behind the withers, avoiding pressure beyond the 14th thoracic vertebrae and allowing full range of movement of the shoulder blades.
 The rider's weight is carried without causing pain, discomfort and damage to the horse's body.
 The rider weight is wrapped around the horse's center of motion for best support of weight and freedom of movement.

 Wither clearance is easily obtainable with the Freeform saddle.
 All saddles come with a 9mm cutback.
-Deeper cutback saddles can be special ordered if needed.
+Deeper cutback saddles can be special ordered, if needed.
 If you are questioning the fit of your cutback, we recommend you be able to put your fingers under the cutback while trotting down hill.
 You may feel a bit of pressure, but it should not feel TIGHT.
+Please see our video on how to test your saddle fit at home for more tips.

 High withered horses are the most difficult to fit.
 Not any more - with a Freeform and the newly designed Skito pad we custom make, high withered horses find comfort.
 Each pad is made from photos of your horse.